GGLAB-KU/paradise/README.md

-# PARADISE: Evaluating Implicit Reasoning Skills of Language Models with Procedural Warnings and Tips Dataset
+# PARADISE: Evaluating Implicit Planning Skills of Language Models with Procedural Warnings and Tips Dataset

 **Note:** This is a preliminary version of this Github repository, which will be updated with a rigorous documentation.

 This repository contains the code and resources for the paper titled "PARADISE: Evaluating Implicit Reasoning Skills of Language Models with Procedural Warnings and Tips Dataset."
 The paper introduces PARADISE, a dataset designed to evaluate the implicit reasoning skills of language models.
 The dataset focuses on procedural warnings and tips associated with achieving specific goals in how-to tutorials.
 The evaluation tasks include tip and warning inference, requiring models to distinguish the correct warning/tip for a given goal without access to intermediate instructions.
+You can also [find](https://huggingface.co/datasets/GGLab/PARADISE) PARADISE on Hugging Face.

 ## Repository Structure
 `data-creation`: Contains the code and resources to replicate the production of PARADISE. <br>